TheCodeCompany/enqueues/README.md

 #### Explanation:
 * **Context-Sensitive Loading:** Context-Sensitive Loading: The function enqueues_initialize_controllers() accepts a context parameter (default is 'default') and uses the enqueues_load_controller filter to decide whether each controller should be initialized based on the provided context.
 * **Customization via Filters:** By using the enqueues_load_controller filter, you can programmatically control which controllers to load for a given context.
 This allows you to disable certain features or controllers when Enqueues is used as a dependency within a larger package like Infinite Scroll.
+To do this properly place the filter before `enqueues_initialize_controllers()`.

 #### Example: Disabling Controllers for a Specific Context
 You can disable certain controllers for a given context by hooking into the `enqueues_load_controller` filter, returning `false` for the controllers you don't want to load.
 This is only necessary if `enqueues_initialize_controllers()` has initialized the controllers.
 Controllers that should only be initialized once already have protection against multiple initialization.